-Objectives Project Status Comments Community Benefits Work collaboratively with BC Infrastructure Benefits Inc. (BCIB) to successfully implement the Community Benefits Agreement (CBA). • - Continued collaboration with BCIB on labour force requirements Indigenous Groups Continue to build and maintain a positive collaborative working relationship. - Project Team continues to engage with the Identified Indigenous Groups in relation to Project permitting and opportunities.
+Objectives Project Status Comments Community Benefits Work collaboratively with BC Infrastructure Benefits Inc. (BCIB) to successfully implement the Community Benefits Agreement (CBA). • Ongoing coordination and collaboration with BCIB to implement the CBA and meet workforce requirements.
+S Indigenous Groups Continue to build and maintain a positive collaborative working relationship. • Project Team continues to engage with the Identified Indigenous Groups in relation to Project permitting and opportunities.
 Partners/Stakeholders Third Parties Continue to build and maintain positive relationships and secure agreements with Project partners and other third parties. • Continued handover/transfer agreement discussions regarding the existing bridge with TransLink.
-Continued agreement discussions with TELUS and railway companies in the month.
-Partn Public and Stakeholder Engagement Continue to build and maintain positive relationships with the community and other stakeholders. • Provided a Project update to the Active Transportation Working Group.
-Continued meeting with the Woodlands Working Group to discuss the development of interpretative panels at the site of the former Woodlands Institution.
+Continued agreement discussions with TELUS and railway companies .
+Partn Public and Stakeholder Engagement Continue to build and maintain positive relationships with the community and other stakeholders. • Provided a Project update to the Victoria Hill & Ginger Drive Residents' Association.
+Continued meetings with the Woodlands Working Group to discuss the development of interpretative panels at the site of the former Woodlands Institution.

-Status Description Managing critical issues, negotiating resolution; action required immediately - Managing some issues, negotiating resolution; action required in the near term Stay the Course - no action required
+Status Description Managing critical issues, negotiating resolution; action required immediately • Managing some issues, negotiating resolution; action required in the near term Stay the Course - no action required